Ryan Molloy: Music career

-After returning from the United States, in 1994 he was signed by RCA Records.
-In 1997 was planned for release a five track self-titled debut album by RCA Records, but the release was cancelled.
+After returning from the United States, in 1994, he was signed by RCA Records.
+In 1997, there was planned release of a five track self-titled debut album by RCA Records, but the release was cancelled.
 In 1998, Molloy sang the song "Black and White Army (Bringing The Pride Back Home)" written by Sting for the Newcastle's 1998 FA Cup final.
 However, after four years, his music career "just didn't work out".

-On 31 October 2004, Molloy was chosen from 200 candidates as the new lead singer of Frankie Goes to Hollywood, appearing on 11 November in a special charity show for The Prince’s Trust at Wembley Arena celebrating Trevor Horn's 25 years as a record producer, performing live "Welcome to the Pleasuredome", "Two Tribes", and "Relax".
+On 31 October 2004, Molloy was chosen from 200 candidates as the new lead singer of Frankie Goes to Hollywood, appearing on 11 November in a special charity show for the Prince's Trust at Wembley Arena celebrating Trevor Horn's 25 years as a record producer, performing live "Welcome to the Pleasuredome", "Two Tribes", and "Relax".
 Horn considered he "was a hell of a good frontman".
 He performed with them also in subsequent 2005 tour, and wrote some new songs for the band, but they weren't released as they disbanded in 2007.

 He spent some time in 2005 also working with Dave Stewart of Eurythmics on the spoof documentary Platinum Weird, which involved Christina Aguilera, Gwen Stefani and Carmen Electra.
 They would collaborate again in 2019, when Molloy performed live "Thorn in My Side" and "Love is a Stranger" at Eurythmics Songbook concert at Royal Festival Hall.
 He also appeared at Jools Hollands' Jam House Club for the Edinburgh Festival in August 2006, together with his band Suntan.

 Molloy stayed in touch with Trevor Horn and on several occasions was part of his live The Trevor Horn Band and contributing lead vocals for "Freeway", "Man on the Moon", and "Stay Elaine" on studio album Made in Basing Street (2012), including lately in 2018 at Queen Elizabeth Hall, in 2019 at Cornbury Music Festival, 2021 at Rewind Festival, and 2022 at Cropredy Music Festival performing live FGTH's "Two Tribes", "Relax", "Power of Love" and Yes's "Owner of a Lonely Heart" among others.

-On 1 and 3 June 2013 performed "Make Our Garden Grow" with Barbra Streisand at two The O2 Arena concerts of her Barbra Live tour.
-As was found out that the duet partners Il Volo cancelled on the day of the concert itself, Molloy was immediately called up with little time for rehearsal.
+On 1 and 3 June 2013, he performed "Make Our Garden Grow" with Barbra Streisand at two The O2 Arena concerts of her Barbra Live tour.
+The duet partners Il Volo cancelled on the day of the concert itself, and so Molloy was immediately called up with little time for rehearsal.

-In 2009 released two albums Sing's Frankie and Human, on 23 September 2013 single "Turn on the Night", and in 2016 pop rock album Turn on the Night "mainly made up of old songs I wrote".
-In January 2017, held a concert at The Stage Door in Southampton.
-In April 2017, held a concert "Big in Japan" (pun on his size) in Tokyo, collaborating with producer Andy Wright and guitarist Kenji Suzuki from Simply Red.
+In 2009, Molloy released two albums, Sing's Frankie and Human, and on 23 September 2013 single "Turn on the Night", and in 2016, the pop rock album Turn on the Night "mainly made up of old songs I wrote".
+In January 2017, he held a concert at The Stage Door in Southampton.
+In April 2017, Molloy held a concert "Big in Japan" (pun on his size) in Tokyo, collaborating with producer Andy Wright and guitarist Kenji Suzuki from Simply Red.
 Molloy held solo concerts at Hippodrome, London in 2014, 2016, 2020, and 2021.